What Daycare Providers Wish Parents Knew…

+You might think daycare is a super easy job and childcare providers make tons of money.
 Childcare is a tough job.
+Here’s what daycare providers wish parents knew.
 You have to love it to do it.
 It’s such a gift when it’s done well.
-In 20 years of being a childcare provider in my home, I have seen many different kinds of people.
+In over 20 years of providing daycare in my home, I have seen many different kinds of people.
 Each provider is different and each parent is different.
 Finding a good fit is important.

 Providers know parents work hard and are juggling a hectic life.
 We understand when things happen out of your control.
 I want the best for my families, I pray for you, I love your children madly and I care deeply about you.

 What daycare providers wish parents knew

 The number one thing providers wish parents knew is we don’t do childcare because we are too dumb to do anything else.

 I have chosen this as my life’s work because I think it’s the most important job in the world.
 I had a parent one time who was talking to me about a friend of mine and I told her my friend had a teaching degree and she said why in the world is she doing daycare?
 That spoke volumes to me about how she felt about the profession.